Shuzhengz/TritonHacks-Python_Hard/Documentations/numpy.md

 `pip install --upgrade pip`

 In your starter kit there should be a few demo images, make sure they are in the same directory as your code

+### Dependencies

+You will need NumPy, Mediapipe, OpenCV, and MatplotLib for this challenge

+We provide a `requirement.txt` file for you to quickly install all the dependencies, to install, navigate to the directory and enter:

+`pip install -r requirements.txt`

+If you would like to install them individually, run:

+- For NumPy: `pip install numpy==1.24.2`
+- For Mediapipe: `pip install mediapipe==0.9.3.0`
+- For OpenCV: `pip install opencv-python==4.7.0.72`
+- For MatplotLib: `pip install matplotlib==3.7.1`

+<h6> Note: OpenCV's Python port and Matplotlib currently do not support devices with Apple Silicon. </h6>

+## Part 1: Setting Up

+### Dependencies

+Create a file `<give it a name>.py` in your project directory, make sure that the images that you use are in the same directory as your code